aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 The second approach involves improving encoding techniques.
 Encoding all the information from a multi-page document into a single embedding vector is difficult, if not impossible.
 Although we have a model with a long context window, trying to encode everything from multiple pages into one vector may result in the loss of important information.
 Alternatively, chunking long texts into smaller segments while maintaining dependencies between them offers a more viable approach.

-This blog will focus on the second direction, explaining the available techniques to encode long context.
+This blog will focus on the second approach, discussing available techniques for encoding long contexts in two different tasks: one in building Retrieval-Augmented Generation (RAG) and the other in document classification.

-## Long Context for RAG
+## Encoding Long Contexts in RAG

 ### Naive Chuncking